mhenke/cfwheels-training/02-comments.md

 ```

 * For the first comment, "c", I used a series of commands like we've done before.
-* For the second comment, "d", I used the "create" method.
+* For the second comment, "d", I used the _create_ action.
 When you use "new" it doesn't go to the database until you call "save".
 With "create" you usually pass in the attributes then the object is created, those attributes set, and the object saved to the database all in one step.

 Now you've created a few comments, try executing "a.comments" again in the example _three_.